haxshaan/pyhits/README.md

 -----Installation-----

-1. Install latest firefox geckodriver from https://github.com/mozilla/geckodriver/releases
+1. Install latest firefox geckodriver (NO NEED NOW, PATH ADDED IN THE SCRIPT)

 2. Dependencies:
 - Selenium